ding-lab/BreakPointSurveyor/J_PlotList/README.md

 # PlotList

+**TODO**

+Provide step-by-step example of how might implement new datasets into PlotList generation.
+Considerations

+* May be BPC or BPR - point out 1000SV branch has BPC implementation
+  * Change name of steps in these two branches to reflect the BPC/BPR distinction
+* May or may not need clustering
+  * Synthetic branch just creates the PlotList file de novo
+    * Maybe have a script to generate PlotList in Synthetic?

 *Identify target regions for further processing and visualization*

 Defining the PlotList is a critical step for downstream plotting and analysis: